cbmr-data/cbmr-data.github.io/esrum/_sources/services/shiny.rst.txt

 Users of the Esrum cluster have two options for running Shiny_ servers:
-Either via a publicly accessible server for non-GDPR project/non-confidential data or by running Shiny directly or through Rstudio on data in access controlled projects.
+Either via a publicly accessible server for non-GDPR project/non-confidential data or by running Shiny directly or through RStudio on data in access-controlled projects.

 *************************
  The public Shiny server